heirloompixels/micocosym/oeuvre/2020/paintings/nana.md

 ---

-{% myImage "./grfx/2016/paintings/crystalized_bison.jpg" "A stylized whale with super cool crystal teeth." %}
+{% myImage "./grfx/2020/paintings/nana.jpeg" "A realistic painting of the 96 year old Julia Prudencia Caballero Ortiz.
+She is looking forward and centered in the painting." %}

-## Nana
+## Julia Prudencia Caballero Ortiz

 Jeannie's Nana whom was 97 at the time of this painting.